jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 ##Async Operations in GUI Programs
 ###Task.Yield
 ##Using an async Lambda Expression

+[W] backlog (băk′lŏg′, -lôg′)
+>backlog - an accumulation of jobs not done or materials not processed that are yet to be dealt with (especially unfilled customer orders for products or services)
+- <>aggregation, collection, accumulation, assemblage - several things grouped together or considered as a whole

+If the handler code for a particular message takes a long time, a message `backlog` builds up in the message queue, and the program becomes unresponsive because none of the messages can be handled until the long-running handler is finished.

+[W] lurch (lûrch)
+>lurch - move abruptly; "The ship suddenly lurched to the left"

+- =pitch, shift
+- <>move - move so as to change position, perform a nontranslational motion; "He moved his hand slightly to the right"

+When the programmer clicked the button, nothing appeared to happen at all, and when he tried to move the window around on the screen several seconds after clicking the button, the window was frozen on the screen and wouldn't move - until after the 4 seconds were done, when the window all of a sudden `lurched` to the new position.

+[W] When you run the program, you'll find that its behavior matches the preceding description, `which is that` the button isn't disabled and the status label doesn't change, and if you try to move the window, it won't move until the 4 seconds have passed.

 ##A Full GUI Example
 ##The BackgroundWorker Class
 ###Example of the BackgroundWorker Class in a WPF Program
 ##Parallel Loops

+[W] So, unfortunately, I've had to `settle for` `whetting your appetite` by introducing just two of its very simple constructs that you can learn and use quickly and easily.

 ##Other Asynchronous Programming Patterns

+[W] There might still be occasions, however, `where` you'll need to use the older patters for producing asynchronous code.

+[W] After learning these older patterns, `you'll have a greater appreciation for` how much simpler life is with the *async/await* feature.

 ##BeginInvoke and EndInvoke
 ###The Wait-Until-Done Pattern
 ###The AsyncResult Class